Lsjbot/WordcloudLsjbot/README.md

     mycloud.Arrange();                           //arrange the words into a cloud var image = mycloud.Draw();                  //get the cloud as an image

+**Input**

+Add(string word, double weight): Add a single word with weight.
+Weight determines text size in cloud.

+Add(Dictionary<string,double> wdict): Add a set of words with corresponding weights.

+AddText(string text): The text will be split in words, which are then added with weight 1.
+Multiple occurrences of the same word adds weight.
+Can be called repeatedly with cumulative effect.

+AddTextfile(string filename): Reads a text from filename, and then calls AddText with that text.

 **Cloud options (to be called between constructor and Arrange):**

 SetShape(string shape): Shape of cloud.
 Valid values: "circle", "ellipse", "rectangle".
 Defaults to rectangle.